• Skip to main content

 Chopped onion celery and herbs on a bamboo cutting board

-Bake for 30 minutes, or until golden brown and enjoy!
+Bake covered with foil for about 30 minutes, then remove the foil and bake again until golden brown and enjoy!

 More questions about this Thanksgiving staple?
 Let’s see if we can answer them below!

-You could.
-But…we advise against stuffing your turkey for a few reasons.
-Mostly the health hazards that Alton Brown talks about here.
+• We advise against stuffing your turkey in general for a few reasons.
+Mostly because of what Alton Brown talks about here.
 Also- it just plain old doesn’t add a lot of flavor to your turkey.

-As long as you’re not deep frying it (the process gives me anxiety) there are a ton of ways you can cook a turkey and have it turn out great.
+• There are a ton of ways you can cook a turkey and have it turn out great.
 Food and Wine put out this list of their favorite 38 Best Thanksgiving Turkey recipes.
 We are a small family of 3 so instead of cooking a full turkey, we’d often do an Herb Stuffed Turkey Breast wrapped in Proscuitto.
 Easy cleanup, perfect amount of meat, and really just a pretty main course.
+You could also use a turkey tenderloin breast, they are delicious.

-You could do everything ahead of time besides mix it up with the chicken stock/egg mixture.
+• You could do everything ahead of time besides mix it up with the chicken stock/egg mixture.
 Do that last minute and then bake.
-But we really don’t recommend making this ahead of time and then reheating it- it will be dry and yucky and you will be upset.
-We don’t want to make you upset.
+But we really don’t recommend making this ahead of time and then reheating it- it will dry out.

 • Add cubed apples; we like Granny Smith for their tartness with the bread.